Beyond the Obvious

 Evidence-Based Stress Reduction

-- Regular physical activity is the most effective stress reducer, with benefits that compound with the direct cardiovascular benefits of exercise.
+- Regular physical activity is one of the most effective stress reducers, and its benefits stack on top of the direct cardiovascular gains of exercise.

-- Mindfulness meditation has been shown to lower blood pressure and reduce inflammatory markers in multiple studies.
+- Mindfulness and slow, deliberate breathing have been shown to lower blood pressure and ease the body's stress response.

-- Social engagement and maintaining close relationships provide stress-buffering effects.
+- Social engagement and close relationships provide a powerful buffer against stress.

 Social Connection: The Heart Benefits of Relationships

-Social isolation and loneliness are now recognized as significant cardiovascular risk factors, comparable in magnitude to smoking 15 cigarettes per day.
-The U.S. Surgeon General issued an advisory on the epidemic of loneliness and isolation, citing increased risks of heart disease, stroke, and premature death.
+Social isolation and loneliness are now recognized as meaningful cardiovascular risk factors.
+The comparison researchers often use is striking: chronic loneliness appears to carry a health risk on the order of smoking roughly 15 cigarettes a day.
+The U.S. Surgeon General issued a national advisory on the epidemic of loneliness and isolation, citing increased risks of heart disease, stroke, and early death.

-Research shows that people with strong social connections have:
+People with strong social connections tend to have:

 - Lower blood pressure